 Android provides a variety of powerful APIs for applying animation to UI elements and drawing custom 2D and 3D graphics.
 The sections below provide an overview of the APIs and system capabilities available and help you decide with approach is best for your needs.

-The Android framework provides two animation systems: property animation (introduced in Android 3.0) and view animation.
+The Android framework provides two animation systems: property animation and view animation.
 Both animation systems are viable options, but the property animation system, in general, is the preferred method to use, because it is more flexible and offers more features.
 In addition to these two systems, you can utilize Drawable animation, which allows you to load drawable resources and display them one frame after another.

 Drawableresources one after another, like a roll of film.
 This method of animation is useful if you want to animate things that are easier to represent with Drawable resources, such as a progression of bitmaps.